Cartel of the Suns: Nature and dispute over structure

-InSight Crime has argued that the Cartel of the Suns "has never been a drug cartel", and instead characterizes it as a "loose knit network of trafficking cells embedded within the Venezuelan security forces, facilitated, protected, and sometimes directed by political actors."
-According to their 2022 investigative news report, the nature of the Cartel of the Suns changed after 2017, owing to the severe economic and financial crisis in Venezuela, which prevented the state from ensuring due pay to members of the military and law enforcement.
-Their report further argues that in the mid-2010s, the Cartel of the Suns evolved from a loose network of drug-trafficking groups within the Armed Forces structure into an elaborate system of patronage whose main goal is to distribute and keep the wealth of the drug trade in the hands of strategically-placed military and law enforcement officers (both military and civilian), in order to keep them loyal to both the regime and to Maduro personally.
-According to InSight Crime, the regime's political leaders such as President Nicolás Maduro and ministers Diosdado Cabello, Tareck el Aissami, and Nestor Reverol appear to keep a "safe distance" from the drug operations themselves, while the "opaque" nature of the Bolivarian Venezuela's business and housing registries make it difficult to verify the allegations that such government members use indirect ways to profit from the drug revenues proper.
+InSight Crime argued that the US sanctions during the Venezuelan crisis against the "so-called 'Cartel of the Suns' incorrectly portray it as a hierarchical, ideologically driven drug trafficking organisation rather than a profit-based system of generalised corruption involving high-ranking military figures," a view shared by Philip Johnson, who argued that "the charge of central coordination by Maduro is indicative of US efforts to delegitimize the Venezuelan government."
+According to InSight Crime's 2022 investigative news report, the nature of the Cartel of the Suns changed after 2017, owing to the severe economic and financial crisis in Venezuela, which prevented the state from ensuring due pay to members of the military and law enforcement.
+Their report further argues that in the mid-2010s, the Cartel of the Suns evolved from a loose network of drug-trafficking groups within the Armed Forces structure into an elaborate system of patronage whose main goal is to distribute and keep the wealth of the drug trade in the hands of strategically placed military and law enforcement officers (both military and civilian), in order to keep them loyal to both the regime and to Maduro personally.
+According to the same report, the regime's political leaders such as President Nicolás Maduro and ministers Diosdado Cabello, Tareck el Aissami, and Nestor Reverol appear to keep a "safe distance" from the drug operations themselves, while the "opaque" nature of the Bolivarian Venezuela's business and housing registries make it difficult to verify the allegations that such government members use indirect ways to profit from the drug revenues proper.
 Nevertheless, as the main goal of the system appears to be keeping the Maduro's regime afloat, government members appear to act more as "power brokers" overseeing a complex system of criminal patronage networks rather than directly administering drug-trafficking groups themselves.